Humane Inc.: Design

 The device began shipping in April 2024.
 Despite concerns raised by employees, Humane never hired a head of marketing.
 The company had hoped for 100,000 sales by the end of the year, but until August only shipped 10,000 units.
-It was reported that between May and August, more Ai Pins were returned than purchased.
+It was reported that between May and August, more AI Pins were returned than purchased.
 On October 23, 2024, Humane reduced the price of the AI Pin to $499 (excluding any charging case or spare battery).
 On October 31, 2024, the US Consumer Product Safety Commission recalled Humane's Charge Case Accessory due to a potential fire hazard posed by its lithium polymer battery.

 According to news reports, employees had raised concerns about the viability and functionality of the device during the development phase, but these concerns were dismissed.
 The New York Timess report that included interviews of 23 current and former employees, advisers, and investors pointed to Humane founders overlooking criticisms.
 At least one senior software engineer was fired after asking if the device would be ready for launch in time, and the firing was attributed to a violation of company policy "by talking negatively about Humane".
 Chaudhri and Bongiorno reportedly "preferred positivity over criticism", leading some employees to leave the company out of frustration that their feedback was not being heard.

-In February 2025, Humane announced it has stopped selling the AI Pin and existing devices will no longer connect to the company’s servers after 12:00 AM San Francisco time on February 28.
+In February 2025, Humane announced it had stopped selling the AI Pin and existing devices would no longer connect to the company’s servers after 12:00 AM San Francisco time on February 28.
 Following this, the device became virtually unusable and all consumer data on the company's servers was deleted.
 Humane offered a refund for the products that were shipped on or after November 15, 2024, and stated that they encourage users to recycle the AI Pin through an e-waste recycling program.